 Digital Learning

-GCSE Computer Science Isn’t Doing It For Girls
+Computer Science Just Isn’t Doing It For Girls

-GCSE Computer Science is in the spotlight.
-Critics say that the sharp decline in girls studying computing could harm the UK’s ambition to be a tech ‘superpower’
+A new report says that the sharp decline in girls studying computing could harm the UK’s ambition to be a tech ‘superpower’.

 Why are girls underrepresented in the digital field?